Skip to main content

 Relevance

-Explicitly declaring properties about the functions called in the code provides valuable hints that can ease data flow analysis and optimizations for both the compiler and the developer.
-Determining whether a function is pure can be a challenging and time-consuming task, especially in complex codebases.
+Explicitly declaring properties about the functions called in the code provides valuable hints that help both the compiler and the developer better understand program semantics and data flow.
+Determining whether a function is pure can be a difficult and time-consuming task, especially in complex codebases.

 Code example